Economic history of the Philippines (1965–1986): First term (1965–1969)

 Marcos built his campaign on the promise that his administration would change the Philippine economy and government.
 Marcos had inherited an economy was growing at a steady pace, but he gave the impression of even quicker results by using foreign loans to fund projects.
 He attracted a new breed of economic managers to work under his administration.
 These highly educated advisors soon became known as Marcos’ "technocrats".
 Marcos sought to also reshape the private sector by taking advantage of the then-highly regulated economy to favor a select group of loyal businessmen and industrialists.
 This marked the beginning of what came to be called "crony capitalism", and as the replacement of one set of elites with another.
 The short-term gains of his loan-fueled policies let Marcos remain popular with the public throughout most of his first term.
-This popularity ended as hjis excessive campaign spending led to a balance of payments crisis.
+This popularity ended as his excessive campaign spending led to a balance of payments crisis.